-where $\varepsilon$ and $\nu$ are defined in \eqref{eq:minoration}.
-This completes the proof of the minorization condition.
-We now turn to the drift condition: for a fixed $x \in \Xset$, we define the Lyapunov function for all $0 < s \leq \lambda$ as
+where $\varepsilon$ and $\nu$ are defined in \eqref{eq:minorization}.
+This establishes the uniform minorization condition on the product space $(\Zset\times\Yset)^K$.
+We now verify the drift condition.
+Since $\Zset$ is compact and $\Yset$ is finite, the product space $(\Zset\times\Yset)^K$ is compact.
+Hence we take